 The Ardent Sparrow blog has a good little round-up of some book storage ideas if you want some more ideas.

 Remember when we talked about utilizing your space wisely?
-This is such a good idea!
+This is such a good idea from On the Banks of Squaw Creek!
 Be cautious if you have little climbers, though! ;)

 This is adorable, so I had to include it.
-My kids would probably drag that thing all over the place.
-Great if they have room to do it...our playroom borders on stairs.
-No bueno.
-But CUTE!
+My kids would probably drag that thing all over the place!
+But so cute!
+I originally got it from the site Cory Conner Designs, but it looks like the site is no longer functional. :(

 Now on to paperwork and school!